 Economic Reciprocity• We hire professional staff from the countries and regions where we live and work

 • We provide jobs to local guides, field assistants, and support staff

 • We contribute to the local economy

 • Engaging in community service, education, and outreach

 • Adding to the social fabric of the community through participation in sporting events, festivals, church groups, etc.

 • Engaging in community meetings, technical presentations, and formal reports

 • Engaging in research collaborations, memoranda of understanding

-• Providing research results of our Five Year Research Plans to stakeholders
+• Providing research results of our long-term strategic research plans to stakeholders

 • Providing grants and funding for research